llSourcell/decentralized_social_network/README.md

 ## Overview

-This is the code for "Decentralized Social Networks" as part of the decentralized applications course at www.theschool.ai
+This is the code for "Decentralized Social Networks' as part of the decentralized applications course at www.theschool.ai

 You can find the steem code [here](https://github.com/steemit/example-steemconnect-angular)